mei-unavailable/ETSP_Final_Project/README.md

-# Brain-to-Text Speech Neuroprosthesis
+# ETSP Project - Brain-to-Text 25

-This repository contains the implementation for the "Brain-to-Text" project, based on the paper *"An Accurate and Rapidly Calibrating Speech Neuroprosthesis"* by Card et al. (2024).
-The goal of this project is to decode speech directly from neural activity using Recurrent Neural Networks (RNNs) and Conformer architectures.
+This repository contains the implementation for the "Brain-to-Text" project, also an opening contest held at Kaggle ([Kaggle Contest Link](https://www.kaggle.com/competitions/brain-to-text-25/))
+.
+The project focuses on decoding text from neural signals using advanced neural network architectures and language models.

-## 📂 Project Structure
+## Project Structure

 ```
 .